 - The in-universe author, Felicity Beedle, appears in Snuff, in which it's mentioned she's also written books about wee wee, snot, nose-picking, pimples, and a boy's (unspecified) "enormous problem".

-- All in the Family: The debut episode featured Archie flushing a toilet.
+- All in the Family: The debut episode featured Archie flushing a toilet, which later became a Running Gag for the show.
 This was cited as the earliest incident where a character performed that action on a TV show.

 - Game Shows: Several examples: